 Social and cultural consequences

 The greatest deterrent to stealing is that it is against the law.
 If you are caught, you can be punished by being jailed or imprisoned—often for a long time.
-In some Arab countries, they cut off one hand of a thief as punishment.
+In some Arab countries, they even cut off one hand of a thief as punishment.

-Another negative factor in stealing is that people don’t like it when someone steals from them.
+Another powerful negative factor in stealing is that people don’t like it when someone steals from them.
 They become angry and may seek revenge on the person who did the stealing, provided they know who and can catch the thief.
 There have been cases of a mob of angry people catching a purse-snatcher and beating him senseless.